printers-for-people/catboat/docs/Measuring_Resonances.md

 You may connect the ADXL345 to your Raspberry Pi Pico and then connect the Pico to your Raspberry Pi via USB.
-This makes it easy to reuse the accelerometer on other Klipper devices, as you can connect via USB instead of GPIO.
+This makes it easy to reuse the accelerometer on other Kalico devices, as you can connect via USB instead of GPIO.
 The Pico does not have much processing power, so make sure it is only running the accelerometer and not performing any other duties.